bnb-chain/bnb-chain.github.io/docs/BNBSidechain/develop/BNBSidechainTestnet/metamask-with-bas-testnet.md

 That’s it!
 You have successfully installed the MetaMask extension on Chrome!

-## Create an account in MetaMask for BAS
+## Create an account in MetaMask for BNB Sidechain
 1. Click on the “Create a wallet” button

 ![img](../../../../static/img/assets/create-wallet-for-bas.png)